A state of biological, cognitive, emotional, and social well-being in regards to sexual behavior. SEE: sexually transmitted disease.

 |Trichomonas vaginalis ||Trichomonal vaginitis |

 |Sarcoptes scabiei ||Scabies |

 The order and extent of the development of a patient's primary and secondary sexual characteristics as compared with the established norms for chronological age.
-In both sexes, the changes leading to puberty are the result of major hormonal changes that, although somewhat variable in age of occurrence, proceed in a predictable sequence. ...
+In both sexes, the changes leading to puberty are the result of major hormonal changes that, although somewhat variable in age of occurrence, proceed in a predictable sequence.
+Assessing the ...